jeka-dev/working-examples/kubernetes/README.md

 The model is based on an library which works with immutable object, making deep structure modification a little bit tedious.
 This is mitigated with the usage of setter methods to wrap common modifications.

-## The Patches to deal with multi-environment
+## The Patches to deal with multi environment

 Each patch instance describe the modifications to apply for a given environment.
 In this pattern, patches are defined relatively from another to minimize the the change description.